pestrela/dj_kb/README.md

 However it is also the most annoying to listen to because:
 * you cant rewind
 * you cant see the tracklist in advance
-* you cant close the playing window at will
+* you cant close the playing window at will; an annoying popup appears

 Solutions:
 * Install the "mixcloud with tracklist" chrome extension [link](https://chrome.google.com/webstore/detail/mixcloud-with-tracklist/jgghogcekaldifaiifpnbfnpmmpiengb)